-Many of these publications are available in the HPAC library.
-Some can be ordered through the Web site of the publishing organization.
+Many of these publications are available in the HPA library.
+Some can be ordered through the website of the publishing organization.

 Published annually by the AAMC (Association of American Medical Colleges).
-Copies are available in the CES and Health Professions Libraries.
+Copies are available in the Health Professions Library in TH203.
 This is the very best place to find out specific course requirements for all medical schools.

 Medical School Admissions: The Insider's Guide

 By J.A.
 Zebala and D.B.
 Jones, revised S.B.
 Jones.
 Mustang Publishing Co., Memphis, TN, 1992.
 ISBN 0-914457-49-7